cculianu/Fulcrum/doc/unix-man-page.md

 -T, --polltime <polltime>
 :   The number of seconds for the bitcoind poll interval.
 Bitcoind is polled once every `polltime` seconds to detect mempool and blockchain changes.
 This value must be at least 0.5 and cannot exceed 30.
 If not specified, defaults to 2 seconds.

+--dump-sh <outputfile>
+:    *This is an advanced debugging option*.
+Dump script hashes.
+If specified, after the database is loaded, all of the script hashes in the database will be written to outputfile as a JSON array.

 [config]
 :   Configuration file (optional).